10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 7. Include External and Internal Links

-Links are the truly backbone of the Internet, which is why search engines like Google place a huge emphasis on them when it comes to ranking signals.
-If your blog post is linked to from a highly authoritative website, then Google is likely to reward your post with a higher organic ranking position as a result.
+Links are the true backbone of the Internet, which is why search engines like Google place a huge emphasis on them when it comes to ranking signals.
+If your blog post is linked to a highly authoritative website, then Google is likely to reward your post with a higher organic ranking position as a result.

 External Links in On-Page SEO